MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/05-create-dax-calculations-in-power-bi-desktop-advanced.md

     *The TOTALYTD() function performs filter manipulation, specifically time filter manipulation.
 For example, to compute YTD sales for September 2017 (the third month of the fiscal year), all filters on the **Date** table are removed and replaced with a new filter of dates commencing at the beginning of the year (July 1, 2017) and extending through to the last date of the in-context date period (September 30, 2017).*

-    *Note that many Time Intelligence functions are available in DAX to support common time filter manipulations.*
+    *Many Time Intelligence functions are available in DAX to support common time filter manipulations.*

 ### **Task 2: Create a YoY growth measure**

-In this task you will create a sales YoY growth measure.
+In this task, you'll create a sales YoY growth measure.

-1. Add an additional measure to the **Sales** table, based on the following expression:
+1. Add another measure to the **Sales** table, based on the following expression:

     **DAX**